IMGIITRoorkee/Memoria/docs/Mutex_b-iit.md

 - **Semaphore**: Allows multiple threads to access a resource while limiting how many can do so simultaneously.
 Use it for shared access with restrictions.
 - **In Go**: Mutexes are provided by the `sync` package, and semaphores can be implemented using channels.

 Understanding these tools will help you write safer and more efficient concurrent programs.
-Now you’re ready to tackle those airline seat reservations or multi-threaded video games with confidence!